I’m a Women's Midlife Coach & Psychotherapist

 So my work as a coach started informally, although providing help and support to others always came naturally.
 I completed an Advanced Practitioner Life Coaching course.
 I'm now in the process of training as an NLP Practitioner and Meditation Facilitator so I can bring these powerful modalities into my coaching work.

-Hannah Anstee is a former British Wellness Journalist turned Midlife & Wellbeing Coach.
+Hannah Anstee is a former British Wellness Journalist turned Midlife Coach & Psychotherapist.

 You may know her from her work as Beauty Editor at YOGA Magazine or her contributions to The Independent or Psychologies Magazine.

 Using her straight-talking but compassionate approach Hannah helps women move through transitions with ease.
-She helps them find out who they really are, love what they find, and achieve the holy grail - life balance.
-She helps them to prioritise and invest in themselves so they feel confident, happy and proud of who they are.
+She helps you find out who you really are, love what you find, and achieve the holy grail - life balance.
+She helps you to release your fears and limiting beliefs so you feel confident, happy and proud of who you are - and excited about the future.

-Hannah gets brilliant results for her clients using the methods she developed to make considerable changes in her own life.
-From an anxious and depressed single mother with too much of a fondness for Pinot Grigio and unhealthy relationships - to a one-woman powerhouse who changed careers and travelled the world alone.
+Hannah is deeply committed to this work due to her own experience as an anxious and depressed single mother with too much of a fondness for Pinot Grigio and unhealthy relationships who transformed into a one-woman powerhouse who successfully changed careers, travels the world alone and lives life to the full.

 She is wildly passionate about helping other women achieve their whole potential.